Our “Class-Leading” Skills

-We document art world transactions to the same standard as comparably sized investments in other asset classes.
+We represent our clients in sophisticated transactions and document art world transactions to the same standard as comparably sized investments in other asset classes.

-We are trying to correct the ingrained culture of casual dealing.
-We see a crying need to address issues specific to the art market—provenience, provenance, title, authenticity, condition, and international trade restrictions—with precision and sensitivity in contracts for private sales, auction consignments, art loans, and art funds.
+We are trying to correct the ingrained culture of casual art dealing.
+We address issues specific to the art market—title, provenience, provenance, authenticity, attribution, condition, import/export and regulatory restrictions—with precision in contracts for private sales, auction consignments, art loans, and art funds.
 Our clients generally understand the need for careful pre-acquisition investigation; they increasingly appreciate the need for well-crafted transactional documentation.